Popular Front for the Liberation of Palestine – General Command: Syrian Civil War

 Many PFLP-GC fighters reportedly defected to the rebels.
 One PFLP-GC commander said "I felt that we became soldiers for the Assad regime, not guards for the camps, so I decided to defect".
 He claimed that government forces stood by and watched as the PFLP-GC fought the rebels, without helping the Palestinians.
 Ahmed Jibril reportedly fled Damascus for the Mediterranean city of Tartous.
 Palestinian left-wing groups—including the Popular Front for the Liberation of Palestine (PFLP), the biggest Palestinian leftist group—berated Jibril and the PFLP-GC.
 One PFLP official said "Everyone knows the true size of PFLP-GC.
 They are not representative of the Palestinians".
 Another said that Jibril "does not even belong to the Palestinian Left.
 He is closer to the extremist right-wing groups than to revolutionary leftist ones".
 On 18 December, the Palestinian National Council (PNC) denounced Jibril, saying it would expel him over his role in the conflict.

 Despite being based in Syria, the PFLP-GC participated in fighting inside the Gaza Strip during the Gaza war from 2023, on the side of Hamas and allied Palestinian factions.

 After the fall of the Assad regime in 2024, the Syrian transitional government demanded that all Palestinian armed groups in Syria disarm themselves, dissolve their military formations, and instead focus on political and charitable work.
-Representatives of the new Syrian government also raided the offices of PFLP-GC, Fatah al-Intifada, and as-Sa'iqa, confiscating documents, equipment, and weapons.
+Representatives of the new Syrian government also raided the offices of the PFLP-GC, Fatah al-Intifada, and as-Sa'iqa, confiscating documents, equipment, and weapons.
 From 21 to 24 December, the Lebanese Armed Forces peacefully occupied most of the PFLP-GC's remaining bases in Lebanon, mainly those at the villages of Sultan Yacoub and Hechmech.
-This left only a base the town of Naameh under the party's control, though it had reportedly offered to surrender its remaining weaponry to the Lebanese military.
+This left only a base in the town of Naameh under the party's control, though it had reportedly offered to surrender its remaining weaponry to the Lebanese military.
 The new Syrian government ultimately allowed the PFLP-GC to continue its political activities in Syria, while the party reorganized its leadership including suspending Khaled Jibril's membership in the central committee.
 In February 2025, the party announced the election of Anwar Raja and Ramez Mustafa as new assistant secretary-generals.
 This sparked protests in Yarmouk Camp as locals argued that Anwar Raja had been the "'planner and mastermind' of the siege and violations" which had taken place at Yarmouk Camp over the previous years, particularly in 2012.
-In June 2025, the Syrian government 'temporarily' closed all offices of the General Command, part of its efforts to control Palestinian factions.
+In June 2025, the Syrian government 'temporarily' closed all offices of the General Command, as part of its efforts to control Palestinian factions.